MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab07_Set_up_Cash_Management.md

     4. In the **G/L Account No.** field, enter **10250**.

-Note – If you do not find the G/L Account No. – Please proceed with creating a new.
+Note – If you do not find the G/L Account No. – please proceed with creating new.

 2. Assign the bank account posting group.